24f1002288/Python-Notes/session_files/week3/exercise1.md

 ## Q5: Prime Number Generator

 **Problem Statement:**
-Write a program that finds all prime numbers up to a given integer N.
+Write a program that finds all prime numbers up to a given integer N. A prime number is a natural number greater than 1 that has no positive divisors other than 1 and itself.

 **Challenge:**
 - Write the solution using nested for loops.
 - Write the solution using a while loop for the outer loop and a for loop for the inner loop.

+### Input/Output Specification

+**Input:**
+- N (int) - The upper limit to search for prime numbers (inclusive).

+**Output:**
+- All prime numbers from 2 up to N, printed on a single line and separated by spaces.

+**Notes:**
+- Remember that 1 is not a prime number.
+- To check if a number `num` is prime, test divisibility from 2 to `num - 1`.

 **Sample Case:**